ddev/ddev/docs/users/providers/acquia.md

    ```

 5. Copy acquia.yaml.example to acquia.yaml.
-6. Update the project_id corresponding to the environment you want to pull the DB and files.
+6. Update the project_id corresponding to the environment you want to work with.
 7. Your project must include drush; `ddev composer require drush/drush` if it isn't there already.
 8. `ddev restart`
 9. Use `ddev pull acquia` to pull the project database and files.
+10. Optionally use `ddev push acquia` to push local files and database to Aquia.
+Note that `ddev push` is a command that can potentially damage your production site, so this is not recommended.

 ### Usage